One of life’s driving principles is this: you can only control your personal decision-making process. That truth also applies to the business world.

 What to Expect as an Outcome?

-Most lawsuits proceed into mediation with the goal of reaching a settlement outside of the court, including those filed in small claims court.
+Most lawsuits proceed into mediation, intending to settle outside of the court, including those filed in small claims court.

 Some courts require you and the moving company to meet with a mediator before allowing a lawsuit to proceed to trial.
 If a settlement does occur, it becomes a binding agreement to all parties.

 If the lawsuit does go to trial, a judge or jury decides the merits of the cast.
-The losing party will pay on the judgment, although enforcing that order creates another set of legal issues to consider.
+Although enforcing that order creates another set of legal issues to consider, the losing party will pay on the judgment.

 Before proceeding with the time and cost of a lawsuit, it is essential to review your documentation to see if you can prove a contract breach occurred.
 If you had an interstate move, reviewing the case for violations of federal or state laws could increase your chances of success.